Updated on: December 5, 2024

 In addition, you can receive alerts when your child is driving dangerously — for example, you can set the maximum speed you’d like them to drive and get alerted every time they exceed that speed.

 If you have serious concerns, FamiSafe also monitors calls and text messages on Android and iOS.
 It also includes a Screen Viewer that takes a screenshot of your kid’s screen, which is convenient for tracking apps that it can’t monitor (like checking snaps on Snapchat).
+However, I wasn’t impressed with the social app detection feature — it’s supposed to alert you about inappropriate keywords on apps like Facebook and Discord, but it performed poorly in all tests.

 When it comes to location tracking, FamiSafe is one of the best on the market.
-When I tested it, it displayed my test phone’s location in real time with perfect accuracy, and it allowed me to set geofenced areas of up 3,280 feet or 1,000 meters, which is pretty good (better than Qustodio, but worse than Norton Family).
+When I tested it, it displayed my test phone’s location in real time with perfect accuracy, and it allowed me to set geofenced areas that were better than Qustodio, but worse than Norton Family.
 FamiSafe also offers an SOS Alert option in the kid’s app, which sends you their location when they click on it.
+FamiSafe allows kids to see their parents’ location too.

 That said, a tech-savvy kid can easily bypass time restrictions on Chromebook, which is disappointing.
 The good news is, I couldn’t use a VPN to get around content restrictions on PC and mobile when I tested it, nor could I get around time-based restrictions on these devices.
 FamiSafe requires your password or PIN for uninstallation, so your kid can’t just get rid of the app on their device.

 There are several premium plans available with different subscription lengths.
 Depending on the plan you pick, you can also cover a different number of devices.
-The monthly plan costs $9.99 / month and provides coverage on up to 5 devices, whereas the quarterly plan ($19.99) covers 10 devices and the annual ($59.99 / year) plan unlimited devices.
+The monthly plan costs $9.99 / month and provides coverage on up to 5 devices, whereas the quarterly plan ($19.99) covers 10 devices and the annual ($59.99 / year) plan covers unlimited devices.

 All of the plans are covered with a 30-day money-back guarantee, and its annual plan includes a 3-day free trial.